amramy/Kickstarter_Challenge/README.md

 # Kickstarter_Challenge

 ## Overview of Project
-### Discover insights about Theater/ Play campaign outcomes when comparing "successful", "failed", and "canceled" campaigns based on launch date and funding goals.
+### Discover insights about Theater/ Play Kickstarter Campaign outcomes when comparing "successful", "failed", and "canceled" campaigns based on launch date and funding goals.

 ## Analysis and Challenges